 Managing and staying on top of the various vendor contracts, expiration dates, rebates and promotions, and market rates can also yield substantial savings.

-If you accept credit cards and receive more than $100,000 per year via credit card transactions you should be monitoring these statements each month.
+If you accept credit cards and receive more than $100,000 per year via credit card transactions you should be monitoring these statements each month through a merchant processing audit.
 There may be significant savings hiding in the additional charges you incur.

 If you are spending significant money in this expense category it warrants a close look and ongoing monthly audits.